umayrh/sketchy-polytopes/R/devtools.md

 ## Add and publish documentation

-After commenting your code to you heart's desire:
+After commenting code to your heart's desire:

 `devtools::document()`